Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 3. Xbox Ones Are the Most Energy-Consuming Gaming Consoles

 A lot of home appliance energy breakdown guides overlook gaming consoles.
-They can be a costly addition to your energy bills.
+Game console can be a costly addition to your energy bills.

 The Xbox One consumes 233 kWh per year.
 That breaks down to $30.29 annually.
 The Playstation 4 comes second with consuming 181 kWh per year — $23.53 per year.